Jsegel9/code-quiz/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ## Contributing
-Feel free to use this github repository to build your own portfolio site.
+Feel free to use this github repository to build your own Code Quiz.
 If you have any improvements or contributions you wild like to make please contact me at <Segeljosh@gmail.com>